isomerpages/govtech-stp/_vaccinated-travel-lane/VTL (Air) Checklist for Travel to Singapore.md

 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Have only travelled to / transited via any VTL (Air) countries/regions listed below, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan) and/or Singapore, in the last 14 consecutive days before departure for Singapore; and</li>
-<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Arrive in Singapore on a designated VTL (Air) flight  Please check the websites of the respective airlines for details of the VTL (Air) flights available.</li>
+<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Arrive in Singapore on a designated VTL (Air) flight.
+Please check the websites of the respective airlines for details of the VTL (Air) flights available.</li>
 			      </ol>
 <table>
 <thead>